OpenUserJS/OpenUserJS.org/views/includes/documents/Greasemonkey-Port-for-SeaMonkey.md

 If it looks like you have a script problem and you have more than one script running on a web page, you can disable all of them in the Add-ons Manager, then re-enable them one by one, until you find the culprit.
 Remember to reload the web page each time - userscripts normally only run when a web page loads.

 Sometimes, when you use more than one userscript on the same web page, they need to run in a particular order.
 You can also use the Add-ons Manager to achieve this.
-Click "execution order" above the list of scripts to see what order they will run in, then right-click on the individual scripts to make them execute first, last, sooner or later.
+Click "Execution Order" above the list of scripts to see what order they will run in, then right-click on the individual scripts to make them execute first, last, sooner or later.

 ### More